Shuhaibm/Calendar/README.md

   "Remove" button for the second sound.
 - You can save the state of my application by clicking the "Save Calendar" button.
 - You can reload the state of my application by clicking the "Load Calendar" button.

+## Phase 4: Task 2
+For Task 2, I chose the first option, "Test and design a class that is robust".
+I have added two exceptions to my Day class.
+- The first exception I added is called TooManyObjectivesException, and I added it to my addObjective() method in the Day class.
+This exception helps puts a limit to how many objectives a user can add to a single day.
+This is tested in the DayTest class, testAddObjective() is the test where the exception is not excepted, and testTooManyObjectivesException() is the test where the exception is expected.
+- The second exception I have added is called the NoSuchObjectiveException, and I have added it to the removeObjective() method in the Day class.
+This exception is called when the position of the objective entered does not refer to an objective in the selected day.
+This is tested in the DayTest class, testRemoveObjective() is the test where the exception is not excepted and testNoSuchObjective() is the test where the exception is expected.